 “Gerry wrote the first script, and Deadpool just showed up,” said Brevoort.
 “No matter how many times I had him rewrite it, he didn’t come out.
 They’ll have a new headquarters and a new cast.”

-Uncanny Avengers begins in October.
+Uncanny Avengers began in October 2015.

 All-New, All-Different Marvel Point One

 Written by Al Ewing, Charles Soule, Skottie Young, Gerry Conway, Marc Guggenheim.
 Art by Felipe Andreade, Ron Garney, Paco Medina, German Peralta, Mike Perkins and Stefano Caselli.